 You can join me on the #iamfreeCodeCampchallenge.
 If you feel you want to start contributing please take a look at ourrepoand just reach out 👋 .

 Recently I've started ayoutube channelwhere I explain how to code.
 This works very well as a complement to my mentoring activity on #iamfreeCodeCamp.

 You can follow me ontwitter.
 I tweet about code and career change.

 If you've got a short question or message, please tweet to@eduardovedesand I'll get back to you as soon as possible!
 If it's a longer thing, or you don't want it to be public, please send me an e-mail (firstname.lastname@example.org).

 I read all the emails and it's always a pleasure to provide all the help I can.

-I've been a remote contractor for the last 3 and a half years.
+I've been a remote contractor for the last 4 years.

 If you're hiring consultants just reach out, 🧐 I'm not looking for a gig right now but ONE NEVER KNOWS.

 If you have a small project in hands, let's talk 🤝.
 Maybe I can gather a small frontend team and do it on my own for a reasonable price.